eProsima/Fast-DDS-docs/docs/fastdds/getting_started/simple_app/includes/subscriber.rst

 Write the Fast DDS subscriber
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-From the `src` directory in the workspace, execute the following command to download the HelloWorldPublisher.cpp file.
+From the `src` directory in the workspace, execute the following command to download the HelloWorldSubscriber.cpp file.

 .. code-block:: bash